+Here is my 2020 data science dictionary that will get you moving into the year ahead.
 As I discussed early last year, the data science field is a virtual hot-bed of terminology, a confluence of terms from computer science, statistics, mathematics, and software engineering.
 In addition, the language of data science evolves very quickly.
 As a journalist and also a data scientist, I probably see the newest terms before many others in the ecosystem.
 I encounter them from conferences, Meetups, social media, LinkedIn, blog posts, Stack Overflow, research papers, as well as conversations I have with colleagues.
 In this article, I’ll provide you with an additional brief dictionary of terms surrounding 2020 data science including AI, machine learning, and deep learning.
-The list below consists of a number of important terms that I feel will help you move forward into 2020.

 [Related Article: Top Data Science Skills for 2020]

 - AI Chatbots–AI chatbots represent a class of software that is able to simulate a user conversation with a natural language through messaging applications.
 The main attraction of the technology is that it increases user response rate by being available 24/7 on your website in order to provide better customer satisfaction.
 Chatbots use machine learning and natural language processing (NLP) to deliver a near human like conversational experience.